societe-generale/aikit/docs/ml_machine.rst

 The Ml Machine will randomly draw one model per step and merge them into a complex processing pipeline.
 Optional steps are sometimes drawn and sometime not.

-(The transformers that are drawn are the one in the ml machine registry : :ref:`ml_machine_registration`)
+(The transformers that are drawn are the one in the ml machine registry : :ref:`model_register`)

 First Rounds
 ------------